Directions

 Within Gabriel’s service record papers there is a notation that states “Free on or before April 19, 1861”.
 This date and comment may indicate when Gabriel left Harmon Hollyman in Missouri and slavery.

-After the war on December 13, 1866 Harmon Hollyman raised his right hand taking the Oath of Allegiance to the United States.
-At the same time he filed a loss of personal property for his former slave Gabriel Nelson.
+After the war on December 13, 1866, Harmon Hollyman raised his right hand taking the Oath of Allegiance to the United States.
+At the same time, he filed a loss of private property for his former slave Gabriel Nelson.
 During the war slave holders within the border states could pledge their slaves service to the Union in return of a paid bounty.
 This was not the case with Gabriel and Hollyman.
 Gabriel had escaped from his master.
 All documents regarding payment or other compensation are blank indicating that no action was taken.

 By 1880 Gabriel had moved his family across the river to Pike County, Illinois settling in Pittsfield.
-Local history states that he worked at Loyd’s Hardware as a laborer, First National Bank as a porter and finally as a hostler for local physician Joseph H. Ledlie who had served as the surgeon for the 99th Illinois Infantry.
+Local history states that he worked at Lloyd’s Hardware as a laborer.
+First National Bank as a porter and finally as a hostler for local physician Joseph H. Ledlie who had served as the surgeon for the 99th Illinois Infantry.

 Gabriel Nelson died on May 12, 1907.
-At the time of his death he was receiving a twelve dollar a month civil war pension.
+At the time of his death, he was receiving a twelve dollar a month civil war pension.
 After his death America would move to Chicago to live with her sons.
-America died on October 14, 1921 in Zion City, Lake, Illinois.
-Her remains were returned to Pittsfield where she was buried next to her late husband on October 17, 1921
+America died on October 14, 1921, in Zion City, Lake, Illinois.
+Her remains were returned to Pittsfield where she was buried next to her late husband on October 17, 1921 in West Cemetery, Pittsfield, Pike, Illinois.